More

 How to use Windows Terminal

-is ‘s most effective command-line interface for , offering its versatility, customizability, support for multiple tabs and panes and multitab support – helping streamline work in various command-line environments.
+Windows Terminal is Microsoft’s most effective command-line interface for Windows, offering its versatility, customizability, support for multiple tabs and panes and multitab support – helping streamline work in various command-line environments.
 This comprehensive guide will teach you everything needed on how to use Windows terminal effectively!

 What is Windows Terminal and Why Use It?